-Things to do in Hampshire this month
+Things to do in Hampshire this March

 We round up some of the best events and things to do across Hampshire this month

 Discover weekly events and photography in the links above

 Alexander Whitley Dance Company returns to The Point with a brand new show.
 Featuring a unique fusion of dance, film and music, 8 minutes takes audiences on a journey through the universe.
 Made in collaboration with scientists from STFC RAL Space, the production also features an installation of high-definition imagery from BAFTA award-winning visual artist Tal Rosner and a specially created score by the electroacoustic music innovator Daniel Wohl.